MattMS/my-thoughts/on/why_CoffeeScript/README.md

 	another_middle = numbers[1...-1]
 	same = middle is another_middle

-Three dots has an exlusive end point.
+Three dots makes the end point exlusive.

 ## ES6 already

-The syntax is different to ES6, but the functionality is similar.
+The syntax is different to ES6, but functionality is the same.

 ### Arrow functions